 The recent fires had left me wheezing.
 I rarely get asthma flareups, but I had one when I started out.
-I was a little concerned that I would not be able to make it over the 6,000+ of elevation from the trailhead to Baxter Pass.
+I was a little concerned that I would not be able to make it over the 6,200 feet of elevation from the trailhead to Baxter Pass.
 And for the first two hours of the hike I found myself feeling more fatigue than I was used to.
 Eventually, I settled into a nice rhythm and started feeling pretty good.

 I reached Baxter Pass by 1pm.
 It was like being on the surface of Mars, with its vast, desolate red landscape.
 It was quite beautiful.
 The vastness of it all gave me that strangely comforting feeling of being insignificant.
 I lingered at the summit a little longer than I typically do, just to take in the stark beauty before heading down toward Baxter Lake.

 It only took 30 minutes to reach Baxter Lake.
 It was much bigger than I expected, considering it was the end of the season.
 I grabbed some water and a snack and kept moving.
 I had dreams of making it all the way to Sixty Lakes Basin so I only stayed a few minutes before getting back underway.

 Making Camp at Dollar Lake

 There was no visible trail between Baxter Lake and Dollar Lake, only faint traces here and there.
 This made travel a lot slower.
 I found myself finding high points where I could plan my route to the next high point – avoiding thick brush, bogs, and rock formations.
 It took more energy out of me than I was planning for.
 Given my 6,000+ ascent from the trailhead that day, I decided to make camp when I got to Dollar Lake rather than push farther down the trail.